 Fly fishermen, particularly ones new to the sport, seem to ask; “Does tippet matter?
 Fluoro or mono?
 When, where and why?
 Test and diameter?”
 I have been involved in arguments, for and against, that have gone on well past the bottle being empty.
 Stated simply, both have their time and place of use.
 Sometimes they should be used together.
 Here are some things to remember about each material, times to use them, and specific techniques.

-The characteristics of each material are incredibly different because of density, diameter and molecular bonding.
-Fluoro is stronger, stiffer and more dense than mono.
+The characteristics of each material are incredibly different because of density, diameter, and molecular bonding.
+Fluoro is stronger, stiffer, and denser than mono.
 This means that the same strength of mono has a larger diameter than its cousin.
 It also means that that fluorocarbon material has no stretch and tends

 Hey My Fly is Sinking!!

 Selecting between the mono and fluoro can be confusing and sometimes counterintuitive.
 Here are some things to keep in mind when determining which material or combination of materials you want to use on the stream, lake or flats.

 - Dry or Wet? – The tight molecular bonds of fluoro make it denser than water.
 Guess what happens?
 It sinks, particularly after the water’s surface tension is broken.
 Small dry flies or dries with sparse hackles will be pulled under the surface by fluorocarbon based tippet and leaders.
 If you are fishing in chop or a riffle your fly will be pulled under even faster because the surface tension on the line is broken relatively quickly.